Preferred project: A federal-state-local partnership

 Phase 1 construction was approved for advertisement on May 14, 2019 by the Valley Water District Board of Directors.
-Construction of Phase 1 (Reaches 4 and 7a, portion of Reach 5 and Lake Silveira) is scheduled to begin on September 3, 2019.
+Construction of Phase 1 (Reaches 4 and 7a, portion of Reach 5 and Lake Silveira) began on September 3, 2019.
 Work for this phase consists of channel widening and deepening, instream improvements for wildlife and habitat, and revegetation.

 The project will be constructed in two phases with each phase having specific sections (referred to as reaches on the map) where the proposed improvements will occur.
 With the completion of both Phase 1 and Phase 2, the project will provide 100-year level of flood protection to urban areas of Morgan Hill in Reaches 7 and 8, 10-year for Reach 14, and no induced flooding due to creek modifications on Reaches 4, 5, and 6.
 For a 100-year level of flood protection, this means Llagas Creek should be able to withstand flooding in the event of a large and rare storm event which has a one-in-100 (1 percent) chance of occurring in any given year.